SpinQ: Compilation strategies for scalable spin-qubit architectures: SpinQ -- the first native compilation framework for scalable spin-qubit architectures

-Overall, the current implementation does not parallelize gates of different types in the same cycle, and thus each cycle is dedicated to one instruction type.
-Fortunately, the strategy described above and suggested extensions in Sec. \ref{Discussion and future directions} can be adapted to a real setup.
+The key concept of this strategy is the ideal parallelization in the first pass, which is aimed to relieve the increased complexity of concurrently avoiding conflicts and optimizing.
+Then, the second pass tries to satisfy the scheduling of the first pass in the least cycles possible while completing the mapping steps of all gates (e.g., applying the mapping scheme for X or Y gates or adding shuttles for Z rotations, etc.).
+Overall, this first implementation of our \textit{Integrated Strategy} does not parallelize gates of different types in the same cycle, and thus each cycle is dedicated to one instruction type.
+Additionally, it leaves room for improvement while maintaining its $O(n)$ time complexity, as discussed in Sec. \ref{Integrated strategy improvements}.
+Fortunately, the strategy described above and suggested extensions in Sec. \ref{Integrated strategy improvements} can be adapted to a real setup.
 As explained in Sec. \ref{Mapping challenges of a crossbar architecture}, a fabricated crossbar device will most likely have material imperfections, thus requiring pulse calibration per site.
 As pointed out by \cite{helsen2018quantum,kharkov2022arline}, pulsing control lines prematurely to account for material variations could cause an unwanted interaction.
-Since, however, the \textit{Integrated Strategy} (or an extension thereof) exclusively schedules gates of the same type in each cycle, fine-tuning pulses within the cycle is possible before moving to the next.
+Since, however, the \textit{Integrated Strategy} (or an extension thereof) exclusively schedules gates of the same type in each cycle, fine-tuning pulses within is possible before moving to the next cycle.